RahulRR-10/Ragnarok/README.md

 3. Complete subtasks during focused work sessions
 4. Return to the task list with a sense of accomplishment

+### Focus Screen

+1. Select a task to focus on
+2. Use the Pomodoro timer to maintain concentration
+3. Complete subtasks during focused work sessions
+4. Return to the task list with a sense of accomplishment

 ## 🛠️ Built With

 - [Flutter](https://flutter.dev/) - UI framework